 ACL Reconstruction Surgery Expectations and Risks

-Dr. Musahl says you should expect about 6 to 8 months of rehabilitation before you can return to regular activity.
+Dr. Musahl says you should expect about nine months of rehabilitation before you can return to regular activity.

 Risks of the surgery include: bleeding, infection, and blood clot, as are common with any surgery.
 Other risks include:

 - Pain or weakness in the knee